dborrero720/Masters-Thesis/README.md

 # Modeling for Maximum Profitability for Small Business Lenders Using Misclassification Costs

-#### This was my Masters Thesis that I wrote for my degree at Central Connecticut State University.
+### This is my Masters Thesis that I wrote for my degree at Central Connecticut State University.

 Here’s the link to my project available on the CCSU Library website: